Data Visualization Examples: How to Create Pie Charts in Grafana

 In this tutorial, you’ll learn what pie charts are and how to use them in the open-source analytics and interactive visualization web application Grafana—using PostgreSQL and TimescaleDB.

-Using a real-world stocks dataset, you’ll find a handful of data visualization examples on how to create beautiful and insightful pie charts in Grafana (with just SQL!).
+Using a real-world stocks dataset, you’ll find a handful of data visualization examples on creating beautiful and insightful pie charts in Grafana (with just SQL!).
 We’ll cover creating pie and donut charts with pre-aggregated data using arbitrary time intervals (

 time_bucket) and show the transaction volume—all in the same panel.